 Chocolate Chunk Walnut Cookies

-- 2 scoop vanilla protein I used SunWarrior
+- 2 scoop vanilla vegan protein powder I used SunWarrior

 - 2 tbs. fig puree